HaploConduct/HaploConduct/savage/README.md

 (hence resulting in F-F alignments) as output by [PEAR](http://sco.h-its.org/exelixis/web/software/pear/), unless specified otherwise.
 If your reads are stored in forward-reverse orientations, make sure to use the option `--revcomp` when calling SAVAGE.

+In general, SAVAGE produces highly accurate contigs, but the assemblies tend to remain fragmented on mixtures of low diversity.
+In this case, we recommend using VG-flow, a reference-genome-independent solution to combine contigs into haplotypes.
+In addition, VG-Flow computes frequency estimates for the reconstructed haplotypes.
+Please see the VG-Flow [repository](https://bitbucket.org/jbaaijens/vg-flow/src/master/) and [manuscript](https://www.biorxiv.org/content/10.1101/645721v2.full) for more information.

 ## Citation